Global solutions for the gravity water waves system in 2d: Strategy of the proof

-Given a local solution $z$ on $[0,T]$ one can define a change of coordinates $k$ as in \cite{WuAG}, to obtain cubic equations amenable to energy estimates.
-The explicit form for $k$ is given in \eqref{defk}, and is the same used by Totz and Wu in \cite{WuNLS}.
+In addition, we also need Wu's change of coordinates $k$ as in \cite{WuAG}, to obtain cubic equations amenable to energy estimates.
+The explicit form for $k$ is given in \eqref{defk}, and is the same as the one used by Totz and Wu in \cite{WuNLS}, see formula (2.3) there.
 As long as this transformation $k$ is a well-defined diffeomorphism, one can associate to the Lagrangian map $z$ a modified Lagrangian map $\z = z \circ k^{-1}$, and the following vector associated to the new coordinates:

 with